Descriptor Examples

 Blinky Shell Demo

 Provides a shell-controlled runtime example where a sequencer drives an LED output.
-The shell exposes start/stop control and runtime configuration via ConfigIO objects (start index and state table).
+This descriptor includes the shared blinky core block; the shell section stays local and exposes start/stop control plus runtime configuration via ConfigIO objects (start index and state table).

 Required resources: /dev/leds0